jacquetpi/VMSlack/README.md

 > Load a platform EPYC-7662 platform
 > The debug=1 generates a new ```debug/monitoring.csv```trace.

-After that, following cell execution in notebook ```demo.ipynb``̀  allows to re-generate figure 3 of the paper using this trace
+After that, executing cells sequentially in notebook ```demo.ipynb``̀  allows to re-generate figure 3 of the paper using this trace

 ## Local scheduler - Online mode